 - Faye Ginsburg, Council for the Study of Disability, New York University

 - Fran Prezant, M.Ed.
 CCC, Disability Consultant, Researcher , Author

 - Ken Struve, Executive Director,City Access New York

 Submit a Film

-The film selection for The Fifth Annual ReelAbilities: NY disabilities film festival is completed.
-If you wish to submit your film for the Sixth Annual ReelAbilities Film Festival, to take place in 2014, please click here to fill out the online submission form.
+The film selection for The Sixth Annual ReelAbilities: NY Disabilities Film Festival is completed.
+If you wish to submit your film for the Seventh Annual ReelAbilities Film Festival, to take place in 2015, please click here to fill out the online submission form.
 The festival is looking for films by and about people with disabilities that explore, discuss and celebrate the diversity of our shared human experience.
-Films that have been widely/commercially released in NY prior to March 2014 are not eligible for submission.
+Films that have been widely/commercially released in NY prior to March 2015 are not eligible for submission.
 Screeners in DVD format, along with a signed submission form should be mailed to: ReelAbilities Film Festival 334 Amsterdam Avenue New York, NY 10023 (646) 505-5738

 Volunteering for ReelAbilities: NY Disabilities Film Festival is a terrific way to get involved in this exciting initiative from its first stages!
 The commitment and generosity of our volunteers is the foundation that makes our festival a great success.
 Please join us to make this festival shine!